 The nails shouldn’t be overgrown or excessively pointy.
 Check out our guide to caring for your guinea pigs nails.

 It’s a good idea to weight your guinea pigs weekly so you can easily spot when something is wrong.

 As always watch your guinea pigs and take note if they seem a little down or bored.
-Remember to change their cage and floor area daily to stop them getting bored!
+Remember to change their cage and floor area daily to stop them from getting bored!